 Nonetheless, there are some complicated nuances involved.
 “It’s important to note that many Japanese who’ve chosen to live in New York did so at least in part because they didn’t want to live in Japan,” says Roland Kelts, author of JAPANAMERICA and The Art of Blade Runner: Black Lotus.
 “Some of the harshest critics of Japan’s less-appealing characteristics, like xenophobia and patriarchal hierarchies, are young Japanese I’ve met in New York who ask me quite earnestly why I decided to live [in Japan].”
 Cultural appropriation is another concern that has rocked US headlines in recent years, especially with regards to the kimono.

-Looming larger for NYC’s Japanese community, however, is the rise of Anti-Asian hate crimes as a result of COVID-19.
-There were 233 reported attacks in 2021 alone—only seven of which led to convictions.
-“We can never have a repeat of the dark chapter in US history when over 100,000 Japanese and Japanese-Americans on the west coast were sent to internment camps,” says Sato.
+Looming larger for New York’s Japanese community, however, is the rise in anti-Asian hate crimes during the COVID-19 pandemic.
+“We can never have a repeat of the dark chapter in US history when over 100,000 Japanese and Japanese Americans on the west coast were sent to internment camps,” says Sato.

 All critics agree that Japanese culture’s influence will only continue to expand in the coming years.
-Cultural trends like VTubers, pottery, whiskey and theater, as well as programs highlighting more specific experiences, such as Okinawan culture or Japanese-Americans’ internment, stand to earn greater attention in 2023 and moving forward.
+Cultural trends like VTubers, pottery, whiskey and theater, as well as programs highlighting more specific experiences, such as Okinawan culture or Japanese Americans’ internment, stand to gain greater attention moving forward.

-Cultural understanding between the U.S. and Japan may not necessarily be nuanced.
-But more complex representations becoming a part of the city’s landscape does show a degree of increased mutual cultural respect and acceptance.
-No matter how you spin it, Japanese culture is in the middle of remaking New York City, and not for the first time.
+Cultural understanding between the U.S. and Japan may not always be nuanced, but more complex representations becoming part of the city’s landscape does reflect a growing degree of mutual respect and acceptance.
+No matter how you spin it, Japanese culture is in the middle of remaking New York City—and not for the first time.